FACT-Finder-Web-Components/documentation/markdown/en/overview-communication.md

  Enriching the product data with the latest stock might be one of these use cases.

 In such a case you need to take care about some simple but important things.
-You can configure our Web Components to communicate with your shop backend by changing the `[url]` attribute on `<ff-communication>` element.
+You can configure our FACT-Finder Web Components to communicate with your shop backend by changing the `[url]` attribute on `<ff-communication>` element.

 Please see the following image for an rough overview of communication: